 You must distinguish between different elements composing a right:

 Group one of each elements listed above and you have a right.

-To prevent conflicts between modules, a subject should start with its module name followed by a controller name and eventually a right label.
+To prevent conflicts between modules, a role name should start with its module name followed by a controller name and eventually a right label.
 But it is of course not mandatory.

 cms.articles.read cms.articles.create cms.articles.update cms.articles.delete

 In Jelix 1.6 and older version, roles were named 'subjects'.
 This is why you could see some API, database tables or documentation, the use of the term 'subject'.

 A right or permission is always related to one or more users.
 The jAcl2 API defines this notion transparently.
 Only the ACL "driver" is in charge of knowing really the current user (through jauth of course).
 A driver could even manage user groups to which it applies rights or permissions (as in jAcl2.db).
 But don't bother about that.

 In most cases, associating a role and a user is enough.
 But a more fine-grained control is sometimes needed.